Why the Internet Can Make Anxiety During Infertility Worse Instead of Better

 The difference isn't tone.
 It's stewardship.

-You’re engaging in a space that’s actively tended — by people who understand infertility from the inside and know how quickly anxiety can escalate when no one is watching the room.
+You're not scrolling through other people's anxiety.
+You're in a space that's actively tended by people who understand infertility from the inside and know how quickly anxiety escalates when no one is watching the room.

 → Explore Cove Collective

-At Cove, she helps build steady, thoughtfully designed community spaces that offer ongoing emotional support throughout the family-building journey.
-Learn more about Cove Collective, our peer infertility support community.
+At Cove, she helps nurture steady, thoughtfully-designed community spaces that offer ongoing emotional support.
+Learn more about Cove Collective, our online infertility support group: private, app-based, and here 24/7.

 Jenn Creacy